arielgee/Sage-Like/.misc/tasks.md

 	* offsetLeft = position left+margin from the first positioned parent left edge.
 	* clientLeft = left border + left scrollbar width (if present). (block level elements -only!)
 	* https://stackoverflow.com/questions/27199247/what-is-the-difference-between-offsetleft-and-clientleft-in-javascript
+* fast multiple delete with Kb of feeds leave the sidebar disabled (and blured) ==> situation improved but not resolved
 ---

 ## Now
-* fast multiple delete with Kb of feeds leave the sidebar disabled (and blured)
+* the InfoBubble alert about reappling filter due to feed status changed must be limited
 ---

 ## Next
+* when many feeds are loaded some remain in loading status until thay are clicked
 * a better word for 'Easy' in 'Feed check method' pref.
 * consider '@media (prefers-color-scheme: dark)' for sidebar
 * consider '@media (prefers-color-scheme: dark)' for feedPreview
+* consider preference for no dialog animation (.slideDownPanel transition)
+	* transition-duration from 300ms to 0.1ms
 * console error: TypeError: m_objTreeFeedsData.value(...) is undefined[Learn More]  rssTreeView.js:884:16
 * pagePopup is doubleing the entries. not clearing? something to do with back and forward. need to repreduce.
 HERE: https://adactio.com/
 * NEED TO REPREDUCE: when click on feedPreview attachment that tries to download the page goes blank, there is no back button and only F5 works